SalomePlatform/adao/doc/en/theory.rst

 the *a posteriori* covariance analysis matrix.

-In this simple static case, we can show, under an assumption of Gaussian error distributions (very little restrictive in practice), that the two *variational* and *filtering* approaches give the same solution.
+In this simple static case, we can show, under an assumption of Gaussian error distributions (very little restrictive in practice) and of :math:`H` linearity, that the two *variational* and *filtering* approaches give the same solution.

 It is indicated here that these methods of "*3D-VAR*" and "*BLUE*" may be extended to dynamic problems, called respectively "*4D-VAR*" and "*Kalman filter*".
-They can take into account the evolution operator to establish an analysis at the right time steps of the gap between observations and simulations, and to have, at every moment, the propagation of the background through the evolution model.
+They have to take into account the evolution operator to establish an analysis at the right time steps of the gap between observations and simulations, and to have, at every moment, the propagation of the background through the evolution model.
+In the same way, these methods can be used in case of non linear observation or evolution operators.
 Many other variants have been developed to improve the numerical quality of the methods or to take into account computer requirements such as calculation size and time.

 Going further in the data assimilation framework
 ------------------------------------------------